youvegottabecrazy/DELay/README.md

 5. When removing a file, DELay will first load the main .delayrmrc file, and will then load all .delayrmrc files found in the rm'ed file's path.
 The settings found in each local .delayrmrc file will cascade to all sub-directories.
 To generate a local .delayrmrc file in the current directory, use the --create_local_rc option.

-##Maintenance

-Maintenence (clearing trash dir of expired files) is done when rm is called.
-A job forks into the background so you don't have to deal with a delay.
-If you use rm infrequently you may want to schedule a periodic run of rm --maintenance.

 ## Options

     Switches (from rm):